Jacona, Michoacán

 Jacona de Plancarte (Jacona) is a city and the municipal seat of the Municipality of Jacona in the state of Michoacán, Mexico.
 Located in the northwest of the state, on the northern slope of the Sierra de Patamban, part of the Volcanic Belt, at 1,600 meters altitude.
 It was founded by Fray Sebastián de Trasierra in 1555, although they are located buildings and paintings of more than 3000 years old.
 Jacona was the symbolism of life and death, the symbol of humanity, and was one of the first pre-Hispanic peoples entrusted to the Spanish.

-Place names
+Etymology

-Jacona is word with origin in the tecuexes (one of the peoples of the Great Chichimeca, whose home language is Uto-Aztecan).
-Just as the Spanish transformed the writing of words such as Mexico to Mejico, Xalisco to Jalisco or Xallapan to Jalapa, the word was originally written Xacona.
-It derives from the original word Xucunan, which tecuexes meant "place of flowers and vegetables."
-Xacona was established in a region chichimeca (tecuexes), bordering the kingdom purepecha (the misnamed "Tarasco").
-This explains why other neighboring towns have names porhepeni.
-The main hill against Jacona, for example, is called Curutaran.
-Curutaran is a Purepecha word formed by the words: "ku" together, "rhu" projection, tip, "tarha", play ball, and "an", gods.
-Means then: "Place where the gods gather to play ball".
-This ball game was not a common game, but the "celestial ball game."
+The name Jacona comes from Nahuatl, likely spoken by the Tecuexe and Coca Chichimecs native to the region.
+The original name was Xoconan, meaning "place of flowers and vegetables".
+The main hill in Jacona is called Curutaran, which is a Purepecha word formed by: "ku" together, "rhu" projection/tip, "tarha", play ball, and "an", gods, giving the meaning of "Place where the gods gather to play ball", referring to the Mesoamerican ballgame.